 Celebrating the culture and diversity of Albury strengthens community connections and builds community pride.
-Council is effective in its' work with diverse community groups to ensure cultural diversity is welcomed, recognised, celebrated, and connected.
+Council is effective in its' work with Cultural and Linguistically Diverse (CALD) businesses and community groups to ensure cultural diversity is welcomed, recognised, celebrated, and connected.

-Council is committed to the promotion of local Aboriginal and Torres Strait Islander cultural heritage in a way that is significant and respected and desired by the First Nations people.
+Council is committed to the promotion of local Aboriginal and Torres Strait Islander cultural heritage in a way that is significant, respected and desired.